-This is our aunt Helen’s recipe that we enjoy and have been using for years.
+This is our aunt Helen’s stuffing recipe that we have enjoyed for many years.

-The only additional ingredient to the original stuffing recipe is sage.
+The only additional ingredient to the original recipe is sage.
 Around here, the more sage the better!
-The greener the dressing the better!
-Makes 10 servings.
+The greener the better!

 Ingredients

-16 cups of 3/4 inch cubed day old bread cubes (close to one loaf of bread)
+16 cups of 3/4″ cubed day old bread (close to one loaf of bread)

 2 cups diced celery (approx. 3 stalks)